govalues/decimal/README.md

 [![versionb]][version]
 [![awesomeb]][awesome]

-Package decimal implements immutable decimal floating-point numbers for Go.
+Package decimal implements correctly rounded decimal floating-point numbers for Go.
 This package is designed specifically for use in transactional financial systems.

 ## Key Features

-- **Immutability** - Once set, a decimal remains constant, ensuring safe concurrent access across goroutines.
+- **BSON, JSON, XML, SQL** - Implements the necessary interfaces for direct compatibility with the [mongo-driver/bson], [encoding/json], [encoding/xml], and [database/sql] packages.
-- **Banker's Rounding** - Uses [half-to-even] rounding, also known as "banker's rounding", to minimize cumulative rounding errors commonly seen in financial calculations.
+- **No Heap Allocations** - Optimized to avoid heap allocations, preventing garbage collector impact during arithmetic operations.
-- **Accurate Arithmetic** - For all methods, the result is the one that would be obtained if the true mathematical value were rounded to 19 digits of precision using the half-to-even rounding.
+- **Correct Rounding** - For all methods, the result is the one that would be obtained if the true mathematical value were rounded to 19 digits of precision using the [half-to-even] rounding (a.k.a. "banker's rounding").
 - **No Panics** - All methods are panic-free, returning errors instead of crashing your application in cases such as overflow or division by zero.
-- **No Heap Allocations** - Optimized to avoid heap allocations, reducing garbage collector impact during arithmetic operations.
+- **Immutability** - Once set, a decimal remains constant, ensuring safe concurrent access across goroutines.
 - **Simple String Representation** - Decimals are represented in a straightforward format avoiding the complexities of scientific or engineering notations.
 - **Rigorous Testing** - All methods are cross-validated against